ARTHUR B. HUNKINS--MINI-BIOGRAPHY

 The most unique feature of ET VITAM VENTURI III is its invitation to the user to create his/her own unique bell tones.
 Vitamt.orc and .sco are furnished for this purpose.
 Complete instructions for such creation are included in the vitamt.sco file (which is not to be processed by nGen).
 From the sonic output of the vitamt files, the user selects the sonorities he/she prefers, and inserts the corresponding values in the scorefile generated by nGen and vitamgen.txt.

 As can be readily understood from the above commentary, the composer is particularly interested in variable and multiple renderings of his Csound and other electronic works.
 In the case of Csound, he does this by randomizing crucial parameters (within specified limits) and by inviting the user to "customize" realizations.
 A major motivation for these efforts is the desire to recreate in the Csound environment some of the "you are there" excitement of live (concert) performance, where each rendition is unique to some degree.
 In this regard, MIDI-controlled, real-time Csound is a new creative adventure on which the composer has recently embarked with great expectation.
+(Currently, all of his Csound works are of the live-performance variety.)
 The first fruits of this new undertaking are the multiple versions of THAT ALL MAY BE ONE and ASCENSION, both composed in 2003 for live performance CsoundAV, with optional external MIDI control.
 (These were soon followed by CLOUD OF UNKNOWING.)